Rohanpatel1012/Covid_ODE_Model/README.md

 There are some initializing questions the model will ask you that serves as initial conditions!
 Moreover there is a social distancing button! the social distancing button allows you to control the amount of people social distancing!
 Make sure to re-calculate anytime new parameters are placed!

+P.s.
+If you have Matlab use the matlab code!
+If you do not have matlab please use the .exe that runs the software as a standalone app!